SimpleFi-finance/simplefi-engine/CONTRIBUTING.md

-## Contributing to SIP engine
+## Contributing to the SimpleFi DeFi Analytics Engine

-Thanks for your interest in improving SIP Engine!
+Thanks for your interest in improving the SimpleFi DAE!

 There are multiple opportunities to contribute at any level.
 It doesn't matter if you are just getting started with Rust or are the most weathered expert, we can use your help.

 **No contribution is too small and all contributions are valued.**

-This document will help you get started. **Do not let the document intimidate you**.
-It should be considered as a guide to help you navigate the process.

-The [dev Discord][dev-discord] is available for any concerns you may have that are not covered in this guide.
+Our [Discord](https://discord.gg/M6KYfN5Xbg) is available for any concerns you may have that are not covered in this guide.

-If you contribute to this project, your contributions will be made to the project under both Apache 2.0 and the MIT license.
+If you contribute to this project, your contributions will be made to the project under BUSL 1.1.

 ### Code of Conduct

-The Reth project adheres to the [Rust Code of Conduct][rust-coc].
+The DAE project adheres to the [Rust Code of Conduct][rust-coc].
 This code of conduct describes the _minimum_ behavior expected from all contributors.

-Instances of violations of the Code of Conduct can be reported by contacting the team at [filippo@simplefi.finance](mailto:filippo@simplefi.finance).
+Instances of violations of the Code of Conduct can be reported by contacting the team at development at simplefi dot finance.

 ### Ways to contribute

-There are fundamentally three ways an individual can contribute:
+There are three ways you can contribute:

-1. **By opening an issue:** For example, if you believe that you have uncovered a bug in SIP Engine, creating a new issue in the issue tracker is the way to report it.
+1. **By opening an issue:**
-2. **By adding context:** Providing additional context to existing issues, such as screenshots and code snippets to help resolve issues.
+2. **By adding context:** Providing additional context to existing issues, such as screenshots and code snippets to help resolution.
 3. **By resolving issues:** Typically this is done in the form of either demonstrating that the issue reported is not a problem after all, or more often, by opening a pull request that fixes the underlying problem, in a concrete and